iBearchic/PythonDevRoadmap/README.md

 ## Goals

-1. Learn basics :heavy_check_mark:
+- Learn basics :white_check_mark:
-2. Git :heavy_check_mark:
+- Git :white_check_mark:
-2.1.
-Learn the basics of Git and Github :heavy_check_mark:
+  - Learn the basics of Git and Github :heavy_check_mark:
-2.2.
-Learn about Git tools like Gitbash :heavy_check_mark:
+  - Learn about Git tools like Gitbash :heavy_check_mark:
-2.3.
-Leran some essential Git commands :heavy_check_mark:
+  - Learn some essential Git commands :heavy_check_mark:
-3. Linux :white_check_mark:
+- Linux :white_check_mark:
-3.1.
-Learn the basics of Linux like OS Concepts
+  - Learn the basics of Linux like OS Concepts
-3.2.
-Learn commands of Linux
+  - Learn commands of Linux
-3.3.
-Learn about bash shell and shell scripts
+  - Learn about bash shell and shell scripts